Alexigbokwe/ExpressWebJs/README.md

 ## app/Model

 The app/Model directory is used to store all your models.
-This directory is automatically created when you run for nosql
+This directory is automatically created when you run

     expresswebcli make-nosql-model [MODEL_NAME]